Maja Van Der Velden

 - Suhas Govind Joshi - Designing for capabilities.
 A phenomenological approach to the design of enabling technologies for older adults

-Twenty-seven of my master students have successfully finished their master exam.
-I am currently the supervisor of the following master students (2019-2021), who are all working in social and/or ecological sustainability-related topics:
+Thirty-three of my master students have successfully finished their master exam.
+I am currently the supervisor of the following master students: